0% booking fees. Browse venues →

 Salary, job satisfaction and limited growth opportunities

-One of the main causes of high employee attrition rates is an imbalance between salary and job satisfaction.
-Monetary and non-monetary compensations play a crucial role here, including bonuses, commissions, benefits, and other financial incentives.
-If employees are under-compensated, they may feel undervalued, which can lead to a feeling of overall dissatisfaction with the company and eventually lead to a higher attrition rate.
+If employees are under-compensated, they can start to feel undervalued, which leads to a feeling of overall dissatisfaction with the company and eventually can then lead to a higher attrition rate.

 If your organisation does not provide opportunities for skill development and career growth, the attrition rate may surge.
-Being stuck in a stagnant role can trigger disillusionment and a decrease in productivity among talented employees.

 Negative company culture and high-stress environments

-A toxic work environment, characterised by poor management practices or lack of trust, respect and unity, can cause employees to exit.
-Positive organisational culture, on the other hand, can promote job satisfaction, improve morale, motivate productivity, cultivate loyalty and in turn keep the attrition rate in check.
+Positive organisational culture, on the other hand, promotes job satisfaction, improve morale, motivate productivity, cultivate loyalty and in turn keep the attrition rate in check.

-Chronic stress caused by high-pressure work environments contributes significantly to job dissatisfaction and burnout.
 By focusing on employee well-being and providing a supportive environment, you can moderate stress levels and hence, attrition rates.

-Managing your attrition rate starts with understanding what it entails and what leads to an increase.
 When you know what's causing employee exits, you can work to plan and carry out strategies to retain your workforce, which will significantly contribute to your company's success.

 Tips for attrition management